Apple: History

-Malus sieversii is recognized as a major progenitor species to the cultivated apple, and is morphologically similar.
-Due to the genetic variability in Central Asia, this region is generally considered the center of origin for apples.
-The apple is thought to have been domesticated 4000–10000 years ago in the Tian Shan mountains, and then to have travelled along the Silk Road to Europe, with hybridization and introgression of wild crabapples from Siberia (M. baccata), the Caucasus (M. orientalis), and Europe (M. sylvestris).
+The apple is thought to have been domesticated 4,000–10,000 years ago in the Tian Shan mountains, and then to have travelled along the Silk Road to Europe, with hybridization and introgression of wild crabapples from Siberia (M. baccata), the Caucasus (M. orientalis), and Europe (M. sylvestris).
 Only the M. sieversii trees growing on the western side of the Tian Shan mountains contributed genetically to the domesticated apple, not the isolated population on the eastern side.

-Chinese soft apples, such as M. asiatica and M. prunifolia, have been cultivated as dessert apples for more than 2000 years in China.
+Chinese soft apples, such as M. asiatica and M. prunifolia, have been cultivated as dessert apples for more than 2,000 years in China.
 These are thought to be hybrids between M. baccata and M. sieversii in Kazakhstan.

 Among the traits selected for by human growers are size, fruit acidity, color, firmness, and soluble sugar.
 Unusually for domesticated fruits, the wild M. sieversii origin is only slightly smaller than the modern domesticated apple.

-At the Sammardenchia-Cueis site near Udine in Northeastern Italy, seeds from some form of apples have been found in material carbon dated to around 4000 BCE.
+At the Sammardenchia-Cueis site near Udine in Northeastern Italy, seeds from some form of apples have been found in material carbon dated to between 6570 and 5684 BCE.
 Genetic analysis has not yet been successfully used to determine whether such ancient apples were wild Malus sylvestris or Malus domesticus containing Malus sieversii ancestry.
-It is generally also hard to distinguish in the archeological record between foraged wild apples and apple plantations.
+It is hard to distinguish in the archeological record between foraged wild apples and apple plantations.

+There is indirect evidence of apple cultivation in the third millennium BCE in the Middle East.
+There is direct evidence, apple cores, dated to the 10th century BCE from a Judean site between the Sinai and Negev.